tarunichiriyala/PRODIGY_DS_01/README.md

 PRODIGY_INFOTECH_TASK1

-This code will generate a bar chart with age groups on the x-axis and the frequency of each age group on the y-axis, visualizing the distribution of ages in the population.
-You can adjust the age groups and their corresponding frequencies according to your dataset.
+It creates a bar chart to visualize the distribution of genders in a population.
+It's clear and concise, and it effectively communicates the data.